greyhoof/Horizon/PRIVACY.md

 # Security & Privacy

 ## General
-F-Chat Rising does not collect any personal information about you, your computer, or anything else, other than what is necessary to connect you to F-Chat.
+F-Chat Horizon does not collect any personal information about you, your computer, or anything else, other than what is necessary to connect you to F-Chat.

-No data about your sessions, chats, characters, passwords, et cetera, is shared with the F-Chat Rising developers.
+No data about your sessions, chats, characters, passwords, et cetera, is shared with the F-Chat Horizon developers.

 ## Connectivity
-F-Chat Rising connects to the following hosts:
+F-Chat Horizon connects to the following hosts:

   * `f-list.net` – FChat, FList, profiles, character search, authentication, character images, etc.
-  * `github.com` – F-Chat Rising [update checks](./electron/pack.js)
+  * `github.com` – F-Chat Horizon [update checks](./electron/pack.js)
   * `easylist.to`, `adblockplus.org`, `adtidy.org`, `githubusercontent.com` – [ad blocker updates](./electron/blocker/blocker.ts)
   * `xariah.net` – [eicon updates](./learn/eicon/updater.ts)